UNION vs. UNION ALL in SQL Server: What's the Difference?

 Difference between UNION and JOIN in SQL Server

-Also, JOINs and UNIONs have different purposes.
-JOINs form a new result table by combining columns from two or more tables.
-UNIONs combine the results of two distinct queries that deliver records from the same columns, appending the result rows one by one.
+It should be mentioned that JOINs and UNIONs have two absolutely different purposes.
+JOINs are used to form a new result table by combining columns from two or more tables.
+UNIONs, however, are used to combine the results of two distinct queries with the same columns, appending the result rows together row by row.

 SQL JOIN vs UNION